thegeekygaby/lis786-demo/calendario.md

 ---
 # Calendario

+{% include wip.html %}

-Esta pagina tendra un calendario muy pronto. ¡Se le aprecia su paciencia!
+Esta pagina tendra un calendario muy pronto.

-*This page will soon hold a calendar of events.
-Thank you for your patience!*
+*This page will soon hold a calendar of events.*